Christina X Ji

 Preprints

-Assessing variation in first-line type 2 diabetes treatment across eGFR levels and providers.
+Variation in first-line type 2 diabetes treatment due to eGFR and provider preferences: A novel statistical analysis

 Christina X Ji, Saul Blecker, Michael Oberst, Ming-Chieh Shih, Leora I Horwitz, and David Sontag.